kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

  - **kyma-bot-npm-token** which is a token for publishing npm packages.
  - **sap-slack-bot-token** which is a token for publishing messages to the SAP CX workspace.
 Find more information [here](https://api.slack.com/docs/token-types#bot).
  - **sa-kyma-artifacts** service account with the role that allows the account to store objects in a bucket.
+ - **sa-kyma-backup-restore** service account with the role that allows the account to store objects in the bucket used for backup and restore tests.

 For more information about roles, read [this](./authorization.md) document.